Updated: Jul 8

 One alternative sanitization system for pools is known as ionization.
 Ionization uses electrolysis to break down copper and silver metals and disperse them into the pool water.
 These metals kill most all harmful bacteria and most all pool algae.
 In fact, copper and silver is commonly used as two of the most powerful algicides in the pool industry today.
 Old time pool cleaners used to attach real copper pennies to the skimmer basket to prevent algae growth.
 For thousands of years, people in India have used copper containers to purify their drinking water.

-Copper has proven itself time again to be a healthy way to clean microbes from water.
+Copper has proven itself time and again to be a healthy way to clean microbes from water.
 However, neither copper nor silver have the ability to oxidize the water and eliminate or burn off the dead microbes.
 This still makes chlorine necessary, but in significantly less amounts.
 Another drawback of using copper is its ability to stain the surface of the pool.
 However, If kept at a level below .05 ppm copper does its job with virtually no staining.

 The ionization system shown below is easy to install and maintain.
 It only requires changing the copper/silver electrodes about once per year at a cost of around $125 and reduces the need for chlorine by about 90%.
 This means that if you can tolerate a sanitization system that does not entirely eliminate the need for chlorine but greatly reduces it, Ionization may be the right system for you.